 If you or your loved ones are in the areas affected by Sandy, you may not be able to read this, but my thoughts are with you all.
 If you aren't in the affected areas, considering helping out in the relief efforts by donating either money or blood to the Red Cross.
 You can donate $10 by sending a text to 90999, or go to the Red Cross website and donate with a credit card or Paypal.
 The bad weather is likely to cause shortages of blood and platelets, so finding a donation center for blood would be a great idea as well.

 After 12 hours of rockiness, I believe that I have brainwagon moved to new hosting.
 I don't think you'll have any trouble, but if you do, you might want to clear your cache/cookies and try reloading again.
 If you spot anything broken, feel free to drop me an email with the problem.

 It's about time I did some long overdue maintenance on my website, including some name service changes, which may bring brainwagon off the net for (hopefully short) periods over the next week.
 Please bear with me, and all will soon be sorted out.

 About 5:30AM, I woke to find my bed slightly shaking, and maybe a hint of some noise.
 Just as I was about to drift off, a fairly violent jolt hit the house.
 Some various items were knocked off shelves, a fairly scary way to wake up.
 Carmen and I bolted for the door and waited for aftershocks: I thought I felt an immediate smaller shock, but since then, things have been fairly quiet.
 Worse earthquake I've felt in 20 years here (I missed the Loma Prieta).

 Phil Plait's blog is the first mention I've read that actor Darren McGavin had passed away.
 Phil and I must have been watching the same TV shows as kids, because I loved Kolchak: The Night Stalker, and have recently found through the miracle of TIVO that the episodes still hold up fairly well, which can hardly be said of most of the television produced in the 1970s.

 I usually don't post links to Boing Boing stuff, since everybody in the known universe already reads Boing Boing, but I thought this logo design for Google by the Students for a Free Tibet warranted a bit wider distribution.
-Sorry Google, but if your motto is to “don’t be evil”, you are seriously off course. [...]

 "We got very close to having Apple use Sparc.
 That almost happened," Joy said at a panel discussion featuring reminiscences by Sun's four cofounders at the Computer History Museum here.

 To all the readers of my little experiment in self-therapy, I hope you all have a very Merry Christmas!

 Dan Kaminsky has been trying to figure out how many sites have been infected by the Sony DRM rootkit.
 He found that over half a million DNS servers have received queries for the "phone home" address that the Sony code uses to squeal on users.
 It's a cool research project, and spells troubling times for Sony in the not-too-distant future.

 Panda's Thumb reports on the ties between Supreme Court Nominee Harriet Miers and creationism.
 The Valley View Christian Church that she attends apparently has a webpage which links to The Creation Evidence Museum, run by Carl Baugh, a creationist so absurd that even Answers In Genesis can't accept his conclusions.

 Mmmm.
 Moore's law continues it's march to the future.